-The Pennsylvania Southeast Conference of the United Church of Christ
+The Pennsylvania Southeast Conference, United Church of Christ

 St. John’s is a member church of the Pennsylvania Southeast Conference of the United Church of Christ, sometimes called the PSEC, with offices in Pottstown, Pa.

 PSEC Quiet Days: New Goshenhoppen UCC, 1070 Church Road, East Greenville, PA 18041 – Come for a time of quiet & solitude, individual reflection, and fellowship & sharing.
 Quiet Days are held on the first Tuesday of each month from 9:30 am – 1 pm.
 PSEC Quiet Days are designed to open new avenues of communing with God, and to provide an opportunity for sharing faith journeys and stories.
 They allow for Sabbath time and renewal in the midst of our busy world.
 There is no formal registration, but a minimum donation of $5 is requested on Quiet Day.
 Each participant is asked to bring a Bible, journal, pen and a bag lunch.
 Come and see what God has in store for you.

 PSEC Conference Minister, Rev. William P. Worley, preaching at St. John’s, November 16, 2018.
 Contact: email@example.com

 PSEC: Who Are We?